inpsyde/reusable-workflows/docs/build-and-push-assets.md

 ## Where are assets stored

-Two inputs can be used to define branches as assets storage - `BUILT_BRANCH_SUFFIX` and `RELEASE_BRANCH_NAME`.
+Two boolean inputs can be used to define branches as assets storage - `USE_BUILT_BRANCH` and `USE_RELEASE_BRANCH`.

-`BUILT_BRANCH_SUFFIX` is used only for push-to-branch events.
-If defined, compiled assets will be stored in the branch with name equals current branch plus suffix.
-For instance, if `BUILT_BRANCH_SUFFIX` equals `-built` for pushing to the `main` branch, compiled assets will be stored in the `main-built` branch (a branch will be created if it does not exist).
+`USE_BUILT_BRANCH` is used only for push-to-branch events.
+If true, compiled assets will be stored in the branch with name equals current branch plus `-built` suffix.
+For instance, for pushing to the `main` branch, compiled assets will be stored in the `main-built` branch (a branch will be created if it does not exist).

-`RELEASE_BRANCH_NAME` is used only for tag events.
-If defined and the pushed tag points to the last commit of the default branch of the GitHub repository, compiled assets will be pushed to the release branch, and the tag will be moved there.
+`USE_RELEASE_BRANCH` is used only for tag events.
+If true and the pushed tag points to the last commit of the default branch of the GitHub repository, compiled assets will be pushed to the `release` branch, and the tag will be moved there.
 If the input is undefined or the tag points to one of the previous commits, the compiled assets will be pushed to the detached commit, and the tag will be moved there.

-The main benefit of using `BUILT_BRANCH_SUFFIX` is not to pollute the main development branch with commits containing compiled assets.
-With `RELEASE_BRANCH_NAME`, you can gain linear tag history if you always tag just the last commit from the main development branch.
+The main benefit of using `USE_BUILT_BRANCH` is not to pollute the main development branch with commits containing compiled assets.
+With `USE_RELEASE_BRANCH`, you can gain linear tag history if you always tag just the last commit from the main development branch.

 ## Build script